ukncsc/edge-mod/tests/README.md

 * from the root of your project, run: `nodemon /usr/bin/intern-runner config=tests/intern`
 * point you browser at [http://localhost:9000/__intern/client.html?initialBaseUrl=/&config=tests/intern](http://localhost:9000/__intern/client.html?initialBaseUrl=/&config=tests/intern)

+You can also run the unit tests and view coverage from the command line by typing the following in the root of the project directory:

+* `intern-client config=tests/intern reporters=Console`

 ## Integration with PyCharm

 * install the `NodeJS` plugin